Your Q&A Round With Hair Balayage.

 Why is it so popular?

-Well of course, looking at the time & effort it takes as compared to other hair color techniques, It has to be one of the most preferred and go to hair color techniques.
-Also, the free-hand application allows to achieve a graduated, more natural-looking highlight effect giving a modern effect with subtle transitions between the chosen hues.
+Well, of course, looking at the time & effort it takes compared to other hair color techniques, It has to be one of the most preferred and go-to hair color techniques.
+Also, the freehand application allows for achieving a graduated, more natural-looking highlight effect giving a modern effect with subtle transitions between the chosen hues.
 And once you opt for this, then there is no looking back!
 Trust me.

 What about the other hair color techniques?

-Well, previously the techniques that were widely used were highlights, ombre, etc. But these took a lot of time, too many aluminums foils wrapped on head, required too much after care, etc. Whereas balayage saves one from all of this.
+Well, previously, the techniques that were widely used were highlights, ombre, etc. But these took a lot of time, too many aluminum foils wrapped on the head, required too much aftercare, etc. At the same time, balayage saves one from all of this.
 This is just the cherry on the cake.
-Balayage also gives one of the most natural-looking and glazed effect.
+Balayage also gives one of the most natural-looking and glazed effects.

 Is this that easy?

-Also, the final look is less stripy as compared to highlights but gives the gorgeous fun color you wished for.
-Balayage gives the pops of brightness and contrast throughout the hair, while still keeping it looking natural.
+Also, the final look is less stripy than the highlights but gives the gorgeous, fun color you wished for.
+Balayage gives pops of brightness and contrast throughout the hair while still looking natural.

-But aren't highlights the same thing & better?
+But aren't highlights the same thing as balayage?

-Many feel that balayage looks like highlights, but hold on till you pass your judgement too.
+Many feel that balayage looks like highlights, but hold on until you pass your judgment.
 Technically understand the difference as it differs in some key aspects.

 While highlights are created by putting sections of hair in foil, balayage is like painting color freehand.
-This gives balayage more of a natural feel & look as compared to highlights which look more as stripes.
+This gives balayage more of a natural feel & look than highlights which look more like stripes.

 Here, the stylist has a chance to use her creativity as she can freely color your hair as compared to highlights where she has to follow the foil placements.

-The classic & evergreen options definitely is the soft blonde and caramel balayage.
+The classic & evergreen options definitely are the soft blonde and caramel balayage.

-Other popular ones are - reverse balayage, smoky gold balayage.
+Other popular ones are - reverse balayage and smoky gold balayage.

-But what's the common thing to look out for is that all balayage is about placement and blending.
-Having contrast between the light and dark tones is what creates a natural look.
+But what's the expected thing to look out for is that all balayage is about placement and blending.
+Having contrast between the light and dark tones creates a natural look.
 It has to blend seamlessly from dark hues to the lightest, leaving the color looking soft & natural.

 How much does balayage cost?

-The cost obviously depends on many factors such as your hair length, hair type, salon, hair stylist, etc. But on an average to get balayage done it may cost you between the range of 5-10k.
+The cost obviously depends on many factors such as your hair length, hair type, salon, hairstylist, etc. But on average, to get balayage done, it may cost you between the range of 5-10k.

-How can I play with it as per my hair texture, look, etc.?
+How can I play with it as per my hair texture & look?

-If your hair is flat then you can opt for 3-D balayage technique that adds more dimensions to your hair.
+If your hair is flat, then you can opt for the 3-D balayage technique that adds more dimensions to your hair.

 What if my balayage doesn’t look as I wished for?